Display: 6.7 inches (2778 x 1284)

 The iPhone 12 Pro Max generally costs $100/£100 more than the regular iPhone 12 Pro regardless of the storage.

 Note that the iPhone 12 Pro Max does not come with a charger.
 A fast 20W charger costs $19 and Apple's MagSafe charger costs $39.
-See our iPhone 12 deals page for the latest discounts from retailers and all the major wireless carriers.
+See our iPhone 12 deals page for the latest discounts from retailers and all the major wireless carriers and our Apple Store coupons page for the latest offers straight from Apple.
 If you buy your iPhone 12 Pro Max from Apple, for example, you can get up to $525 off the cost of the new iPhone by trading in your own device.
 (Only newer models fetch that high of a return, though — a two-year-old iPhone XS Max fetches you a $320 rebate from Apple.)

 iPhone 12 Pro Max review: Design and colors